 In graduate school, I did my dissertation on effortful control, which is really a fancy way of describing the skills children use to control impulses.
-To do this we used several games to test 4 and 5-year-old’s self-control abilities.
+To do this we used several learning games to test 4 and 5-year-old’s self-control abilities.

-The games we used were similar to Simon Says, or games that asked children to move-slowly, wait their turn, following a change in the rules or switch between two sets of rules.
+The type of games we used were similar to Simon Says, or games that asked children to move-slowly, wait their turn, following a change in the rules or switch between two sets of rules.
 All of these kinds of games were designed to specifically measure how well children had developed executive thinking.

 Executive function is the cognitive or “mind” part of self-regulation.
 The Center for the Developing Child defines executive functions and self-regulation skills as: